Use them together or separately to make your next event a smashing success

 To learn more about our integration with LinkedIn Live visit our capabilities page.

-LinkedIn Events are best used for community building, and allows you to bring together a curated audience.
-Think of it as a safe space to engage with attendees before, during, and after a live stream.
+LinkedIn Events are best used for community building and allow you to bring together a curated audience.
+Think of it as a safe space to engage with attendees before, during, and after a livestream.

-You can share your event’s unique URL through your channels, but the live video can only be viewed by event attendees.
+You can share your event’s unique URL through your channels, but event attendees can only view the live video.
 When you go live, all event attendees will receive a notification.
 After an event, you can easily view the event attendee list.

 General best practices include:

-Before the event, collect questions from attendees around the subject.
+• Before the event, collect questions from attendees about the subject.

 How can I use LinkedIn Live and LinkedIn Events together?

-In 2020, LinkedIn announced an integration between LinkedIn Events and LinkedIn Live, “by turning these two products into a new virtual events solution.”
-Together, these features allow businesses to stream live video content directly to LinkedIn Event attendees.
+In 2020, LinkedIn announced an integration between LinkedIn Events and LinkedIn Live “by turning these two products into a new virtual events solution.”
+These features allow businesses to stream live video content directly to LinkedIn Event attendees.

-For those approved to broadcast to LinkedIn Live, simply create an event, select “online-only,” and on the day of the event, open Socialive and select the event as the stream destination, rather than your organization’s Page.
+For those approved to broadcast to LinkedIn Live, create an event, select “online-only,” and on the day of the event, open Socialive and select the event as the stream destination rather than your organization’s Page.
 Attendees will be notified when the event begins.